Mango Telecom

 Venture Round in 2006

 CableMatrix Technologies specializes in policy management software platforms and tools designed for service providers to effectively deploy Internet services.
-The company's flagship product, the On Demand Service Platform (ODSP) policy server, facilitates bandwidth management tailored to individual customers and applications.
-This platform supports various applications, including Voice over IP, video streaming, online gaming, and videoconferencing.
-Additionally, the ODSP suite includes a PacketCable multimedia-compliant policy server and various application enablers, along with related bandwidth management tools, enabling service providers to optimize their service offerings and enhance user experiences.
+The company’s flagship product, the On Demand Service Platform (ODSP), features a policy server that facilitates bandwidth management tailored to individual customers and applications.
+This functionality supports various applications, including Voice over IP, video streaming, online gaming, and videoconferencing.
+Additionally, CableMatrix offers a suite of tools compliant with PacketCable Multimedia standards, which includes application enablers and related bandwidth management resources, enhancing the efficiency and flexibility of Internet service delivery.

 ClearWire